opendaylight/netconf/docs/testtool.rst

-      --ssh {true,false}     Whether to use ssh for transport or just pure tcp (default: true) --exi {true,false}     Whether to use exi to transport xml content (default: true) --debug {true,false}   Whether to use debug log level instead of INFO (default: false) --md-sal {true,false}  Whether to use md-sal datastore instead of default simulated datastore. (default: false) --time-out TIME-OUT    the maximum time in seconds for executing each PATCH request (default: 20) -ip IP                 Ip address which will be used for creating  a  socket address.It can either be a machine name, such as java.sun.com, or  a  textual  representation  of its IP address. (default:
+      --ssh {true,false}     Whether to use ssh for transport or just pure tcp (default: true) --exi {true,false}     Whether to use exi to transport xml content (default: true) --debug {true,false}   Whether to use debug log level instead of INFO (default: false) --md-sal {true,false}  Whether  to  use  md-sal  datastore  instead  of  default  simulated datastore. (default: false)
-                             0.0.0.0)
-      --thread-pool-size THREAD-POOL-SIZE
+      --time-out TIME-OUT    the maximum  time  in  seconds  for  executing  each  PATCH  request (default: 20)
+      --ip IP                Ip address which will be used  for  creating a socket address.It can either be  a  machine  name,  such  as  java.sun.com,  or  a textual representation of its IP address. (default: 0.0.0.0) --thread-pool-size THREAD-POOL-SIZE
                              The number of threads to keep  in  the  pool, when creating a device simulator.
-Even if they are idle. (default: 8)
+Even if they are idle. (default: 8) --rpc-config RPC-CONFIG
-      --rpc-config RPC-CONFIG
                              Rpc config file.
 It can be  used  to  define custom rpc behavior, or override the default one.Usable for testing buggy device behavior.

 Supported operations